ArnavBuddy/WeatherFlow-Realtime-AI/README.md

 **Example using a client like Postman or a custom script:**
 1. Connect to `ws://127.0.0.1:8000/ws/session/550e8400-e29b-41d4-a716-446655440000`
-2. Send a text message (e.g., "Hello, who are you?").
+2. Send a text message (e.g., "How's the weather in Delhi ?").
 3. Receive the streamed response from the AI.

 ## Key Design Choices